3/16/08

 unconstitutional under Lawrence vs Texas -see

-prosecutors to go after in private consenting adult prostitution vs real
+and prosecutors to go after in private consenting adult prostitution vs

-criminals committing crimes that have real victims.
-The vast majority of
+real criminals committing crimes that have real victims.
+The vast majority

-prostitution is not exploitive.
-Yes forced trafficking as the new Rhode Island
+of prostitution is not exploitive.
+Yes forced trafficking as the new Rhode

-law should be illegal and use public resources to fight trafficking that has
+Island law should be illegal and use public resources to fight trafficking

-no matter how much the religious groups and anti-sex feminists have
+slavery no matter how much the religious groups and anti-sex feminists

-sensationalized and lied about it.
-Even in biblical times "common" prostitution
+have sensationalized and lied about it.
+Even in biblical times "common"

 http://www.sexwork.com/coalition/christian.html